Skip to content

 File your tax return early

-If your latest tax year ended in April, file your self-assessment as soon as possible.
-Lenders can only use income figures that HMRC has processed.
-Delays in filing can push you back to using the previous year’s lower figures.
+If your latest tax year ended in April, get your self-assessment filed early.
+A lender can only use income once HMRC has processed it, so leaving the return late can force you back onto the previous year’s lower figures.

 Common hurdles for self-employed applicants